- This event has passed.

 The webinar will feature an introduction to our crowdsourcing approach along with a set of key questions relating to the events of 1989.
 This will be followed by a short guide on the kinds of sources that the project would benefit the most from.

 For more information, please read the background note by Historiana editor-in-chief Bob Stradling, here.
+The facilitators of this online session, Andrea Scionti and Bob Stradling, have also prepared the following 'trigger' questions for the collection of sources:

 We look forward to meeting you online – please register here.